Career Services and Presentations

 Exploring your options – A degree from the School of Informatics offers a wide range of career options.
 You gain an overview of what’s possible, explore what previous graduates have done, and start to research possible occupations.
 Information and resources on further study, starting a business, volunteering, and taking time out are also provided.

 1:1 Support – Appointments to discuss any career related issues - from initial ideas, to CVs or job search strategy – can be requested at the Careers Service.
-Additionally, a “Careers Drop-in” for School of Informatics students is offered on alternate Thursdays – look out for email notifications.
+Additionally, a “Careers Drop-in” for School of Informatics students will be offered – look out for email notifications.

-Careers Fairs - a number of campus based & on-line events are organised.
+Careers Fairs - a number of campus based & on-line events take place each year.
 These allow you to meet a wide range of employers at each event and find out what’s on offer to students and graduates.

 Employer Presentations – take the opportunity to meet staff from companies targeting Edinburgh students.
 This is a great way to find out about careers on offer and to network with senior staff and recent graduate employees.
 Advice on selection processes will be provided. . **NB Company presentations are also arranged by the School of Informatics.
 See list below.

-Vacancies – graduate jobs, internships, semester jobs and vacation work can be found on SAGE, Edinburgh’s student & graduate employment database.
+Vacancies – graduate jobs, internships, semester jobs and vacation work can be found on My Career Hub, Edinburgh’s student & graduate employment database.
 IT student jobs can also be found via E Placement Scotland.

 An extensive programme of Employer Presentations is organised by the Careers Service.
 Presentations run from the start of Semester 1.
 These are open to final and penultimate year undergraduates and all PG students.
 Many employers will also welcome first and second year undergraduates.